 So I’m going to say it…I don’t like gingerbread.
 It’s December 8th, I’m in full holiday mode and I just CAN’T with gingerbread.
 Like, I love the look of those cute little gingerbread men…but they’re always so hard and blah.
 Anyhow, today on DAY 9 of my 12 Days of Christmas Cookies, I’m getting festive, but ditching the hard crumbly gingerbread…with these Soft Molasses Cookies!!

-The beauty of these cookies is that they aren’t crazy bold in flavor…just the perfect amount of molasses, cinnamon, and ginger to make them cozy!
+The beauty of these molasses cookies is that they aren’t crazy bold in flavor…just the perfect amount of molasses, cinnamon, and ginger to make them cozy!
 AND we roll them in granulated sugar so they have that little sugary crunch on the outside, with the inside being soft and tender.

-They come together very quickly and they taste like a a lazy Sunday afternoon under a blanket with a fire.
+This molasses cookie recipe comes together very quickly and they taste like a a lazy Sunday afternoon under a blanket with a fire.
 That’s a flavor, right?

 - 3/4 cup butter, room temperature